exploring self-realization, sacred personhood, and full humanity

 There’s no magic in the blade of grass.
 The skillful teacher will use any item of interest to the child, ones that are familiar to a young student.
 It’s building from “the known to the unknown.”

 Children in Summerland do not remain in a school system for a particular set of years, like a prison sentence.
 Instead, each child, while often part of group-learning, is taught individually, with lesson plans custom-crafted to the child’s particular talents and interests.

 After basics are learned, the student will remain in a structured learning environment only until internal “fires” of knowledge acquisition are well burning.
 Once the child personally experiences the thrill of knowledge discovery, you’re all done.
-You can now stand on your own and receive the delights of a universe of perpetual learning, the enjoyment of new insights, the adventure and happiness of piercing the fog of mysteries, for unending times to come.
+You can now stand on your own and receive the delights of a universe of perpetual learning, the enjoyment of new insights, the adventure and happiness of piercing the fog of mysteries -- discovering "the truth" -- for unending times to come.

 This is the education of a "free" person; and this is what "liberal arts" really refers to, the education of one meant to live a life of freedom with clear thinking.

 When you live in Summerland, if you pinch yourself, will it hurt?